maxh33/showcase-twitter-clone/CICD.md

 The workflow uses the following secrets that need to be configured in the GitHub repository settings:

 ### PythonAnywhere Secrets
-- `PYTHONANYWHERE_HOST`: The hostname for SSH access
+- `PYTHONANYWHERE_HOST`: The hostname for SSH access (typically ssh.pythonanywhere.com)
 - `PYTHONANYWHERE_USERNAME`: Your PythonAnywhere username
 - `PYTHONANYWHERE_PASSWORD`: Your PythonAnywhere password
-- `PYTHONANYWHERE_PROJECT_PATH`: Path to the project on PythonAnywhere
+- `PYTHONANYWHERE_PROJECT_PATH`: Path to the project on PythonAnywhere (e.g., /home/yourusername/showcase-twitter-clone)
-- `PYTHONANYWHERE_VENV_PATH`: Path to the virtual environment
 - `PYTHONANYWHERE_WSGI_PATH`: Path to the WSGI file

 ### Vercel Secrets